-Each year, Aware directly supports more than 50,000 people via our support and education services, with almost 1m people accessing information and resources via our website.
+Each year, Aware directly supports up to 50,000 people via our support and education services, with almost 1m people accessing information and resources via our website.

 Why do we need your support?

-In 2020, corporate partners were responsible for 23% of Aware’s income.
+In 2022, Corporate Partners were responsible for 23% of Aware’s income.
 The invaluable support from our partners allows us to make a difference each and every day – whether it’s answering a call from someone who needs support or delivering positive mental health programmes in schools around the country.
 Importantly, they are also helping us to reduce stigma by demonstrating their support for better mental health.

 Our current partners include:

 Aware is grateful for the support of a wide range of Corporate Partners from small independent companies to large global organisations.